withastro/docs/src/pages/en/guides/deploy/cloudflare.md

 7. Click the **Save and Deploy** button.

-## How to deploy a static site using Wrangler
+## How to deploy a site using Wrangler

 1. Install [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/get-started/).
 2. Authenticate Wrangler with your Cloudflare account using `wrangler login`.